 The choroideremia gene product is called REP-1 (for Rab escort protein-1).
 This protein functions to bring other small proteins (thinking of them as signals) into association with an enzyme that adds 20-carbon long chains to the small signals.
 These signal proteins can then fit into the lipid membrane that surrounds the cell.
 The small signals are thought to play a role in allowing nutrients to pass across cells.
 Imagine that this process occurs constantly at the back of the eye as special nutrients are required to keep the biochemical pathways of vision operating at capacity while our eyes are open.
 Apparently there is another protein called REP-2 in all cells that allows normal cell function if REP-1 is not present.
 Scientists suggest that the amount of REP-2 may not be sufficient to allow the normal cell processes to occur in some cells such those of the eye.
 Unfortunately, the male patient with choroideremia makes a defective REP-1 protein that is rapidly lost from the eye and REP-2 is not able to replace its function.
 You recall that the gene is on the X chromosome.
 Males only have one X and so only one copy of the gene that makes the protein.
 If the gene copy is changed, there is no other normal copy around to mask the effect of not having the normal protein available.
 Research is trying hard to find ways of getting the cells in the eye to make the normal protein.

 At this time, there is no treatment or cure for this disease.
 However, what we have is hope.
 In our short history, we have already seen incredible advances made in CHM research.
 Gene Therapy treatment is now in Clinical Trials.
 Individuals wishing to participate in these Clinical Trials will need to have their diagnosis of CHM verified with a Genetic Test.
 The early results from these Clinical Trials have been very positive, and may soon offer individuals the first-ever treatment for CHM.
 Now, it is no longer a question of if a cure will be developed; it is a question of when!
 The Choroideremia Research Foundation, Inc. is dedicated to helping researchers find that cure or treatment.
-By donating to the Foundation, or by becoming an active member, you will help us accomplish our goal of restoring sight to CHMers worldwide!
+Please navigate through our site to learn more about participating in a clinical trial, becoming a member, attending an event, locating resources, volunteering, or making a donation.
+Please navigate through our site to learn more about participating in a clinical trial, becoming a member, attending an event, locating resources, volunteering, or making a donation.
+Your help is urgently needed to accomplish our mutual goal of restoring sight to CHMers worldwide!

 CHMer Mike McCarthy explains what it is like to live with choroideremia in the video below.